-Interestingly, none of the "Big Five" car insurance companies, State Farm, GEICO, Allstate, Progressive and Farmers are in the top five.
-Overall we found these companies to not be the most economical option for a young driver to pick as their first car insurer.
-Of the five above, Nationwide is the largest, being available in nearly every state with the exception of a small few.
-In the table below you can see the 15 cheapest insurance companies for young drivers, and their rates for our sample driver.
+Interestingly, none of the "Big Five" car insurance companies — State Farm, GEICO, Allstate, Progressive and Farmers — are in the top five in terms of lowest cost.
+Overall, we found these companies to not be the most economical option for a young adult to pick as their first car insurer and that smaller regional insurers provided cheaper rates.

 |4||Grange Insurance Association||$3,673|

 Unfortunately, not every cheap company is available in every state.
 Some of the best car insurance providers are more prominent in certain parts of the country, where they may be most affordable.
 Other companies may actually be more expensive in certain areas and should be avoided.